emmajanedrews/base-template/_posts/2017-06-28-your-referrals-benefit-the-childrens-miracle-network.md

 Here at the Greater Toronto Group we are on a mission to raise $25,000 for the children in our community.
 For every house we sell this year, we will be donating a portion of the income to the Children’s Miracle Network.

-**This organization does amazing work in helping kids fight through and recover from debilitating diseases.**It provides support to families, needed medical equipment, and most importantly allows children be children while fighting their illness.
+**This organization does amazing work in helping kids fight through and recover from debilitating diseases.&nbsp;**It provides support to families, needed medical equipment, and most importantly allows children be children while fighting their illness.
 So your referral to our group really does help the kids.

 {% include pullquote.html %}